CodeYourFuture/CYF-PD/content/blocks/prep-for-smart-goals/readme.md

 week: "4"
 skills:
   - Time/Project Management
+objectives:
+  - Be able to explain what a SMART goal is
 time: 15
-prep: W﻿atch this [video](https://www.youtube.com/watch?v=1-SvuFIQjK8) on SMART
-  Goals and if needed make some notes.
+prep: H﻿ave access to internet
 introduction: S﻿etting SMART goals keeps the projects moving forward, helps with accountability and timing.
 It helps breaking down goals and achieve them.
-exercises: []
+exercises:
+  - content: W﻿atch this [video](https://www.youtube.com/watch?v=1-SvuFIQjK8) on
+      SMART Goals and if needed make some notes.
+    name: What are SMART goals?
+    time: 15
+    goal: Be able to explain what a SMART goal is
 ---